 1. Fulbright Scholarships

-The Fulbright Scholarships, funded by the U.S. Department of State, provide fully funded opportunities for international students to pursue master’s and doctoral degrees in the United States.
-This flagship exchange program supports around 4,000 students each year with comprehensive financial coverage, including tuition, travel, and living expenses.
+The Fulbright Scholarships, funded by the U.S. Department of State, provide major opportunities for international students to pursue master’s and doctoral study or research in the United States.
+The Fulbright Foreign Student Program awards approximately 4,000 grants annually to foreign students for graduate study and research on U.S. campuses.
 Selection typically considers strong academics, leadership potential, and a clear plan for how your studies or research will benefit your home country.
-Because eligibility rules and timelines differ by country, applicants apply through their local Fulbright commission or U.S. embassy, which manages the specific procedures and deadlines.
+Because eligibility rules, benefits, and timelines differ by country, applicants apply through their local Fulbright commission, foundation, or U.S. embassy, which manages the specific procedures and deadlines.

 2. Graduate Assistantships

-The Graduate Assistantships at U.S. universities are competitive funding packages that pair part-time teaching, research, or administrative work with financial support for graduate study.
-Benefits vary widely, ranging from partial tuition and modest stipends of a few thousand dollars per year to full tuition remission plus a substantial stipend and, in some cases, health insurance coverage for graduate assistants.
+Graduate Assistantships at U.S. universities are competitive funding packages that pair part-time teaching, research, or administrative work with financial support for graduate study.
+Benefits vary widely, ranging from partial tuition and modest stipends to full tuition remission plus a substantial stipend and, in some cases, health insurance support.
 These roles are typically open to full-time Master’s and PhD students in participating departments and are awarded based on academic merit, relevant skills or experience, and departmental needs.
 In most cases, applicants must first be admitted to a graduate program and then either submit a separate assistantship application or be recommended by their department, with timelines that closely follow the university’s graduate admission deadlines.

-Here are some of the students who were able to study a master’s degree in the United States for free!
+Here are some of the students who were able to study a master’s degree in the United States with major scholarship funding!

 Here is what Master’s Scholarship Recipients in the United States Say: